 Global sales of pure electric and hybrid vehicles last year reached 13.6 million units, up 31% from 2022, according to market research firm Rho Motion.

-Pure electric vehicle sales are expected to increase by 50% in the US and Canada, and by 27% and 15% respectively in Europe and China in 2023.
+Pure electric vehicle sales are expected to increase by 50% in the US and Canada, and by 27% and 15% respectively in Europe and China by 2023.
 Tesla is the segment sales leader with 1.8 million units, up nearly 38% from 2022.

 Customers look at electric cars at a BYD showroom in Shanghai.
 Photo: Reuters

 The Vietnamese market is gradually catching up with the global electrification trend.
-This weekend, January 13-14, at Yen So Park, Hanoi, VnExpress newspaper organized the Vietnam Electric Vehicle Exhibition, with space to display electric and hybrid car models of nearly a dozen car brands, along with accessory brands in the industry.
-In addition, the exhibition is also a family festival with camping activities, games, food, and entertainment.
+This weekend, January 13-14, at Yen So Park, Hanoi , VnExpress newspaper organized the Vietnam Electric Vehicle Exhibition, with space to display electric and hybrid car models of nearly a dozen car brands, along with accessory brands in the industry.
+In addition, the exhibition is also a family festival with camping activities, games, food , and entertainment.

 >> Register here